unlckks/7330-Programming-Homework/README.md

 ## Overview

-This application is designed to manage a database of players and their match records through a variety of data manipulation and query commands.
+This Application is designed to manage a database of players and their match records through a variety of data manipulation and query commands.
 The program reads commands from a CSV file and performs operations such as creating tables, adding new players, recording match results, and querying player information and match histories.

 ## Technology Stack